 For Faculty and Staff

-Do I still have to accommodate my students in online or hybrid courses?
+Do I have to accommodate my students in online or hybrid courses?

 - Yes!
 Students are still entitled to all of the same accommodations they have for in-person courses, as applicable to the online format.